hard cover additionals

 Dust jackets are usually printed on 100# (157 gsm) glossy art paper and covered in either glossy or matt film lamination.
 You can upgrade to 120# 200 gsm) but if you do it might be best to score the dust jacket at the spine and at the outer edges, 6 scores in all, otherwise the dust jacket may "billow"because it is too thick to make a sharp corner.

 Even so, a dust jacket can have many other exciting properties.
 If it has a matt film lamination, you can use a spot glossy UV to contrast with the matt background.
+The glossy UV goes on top of the matt film lamination, and stands out.

 You can have the title embossed or debossed and use foil stamping on the jacket for contrast and interest.